TritonDataCenter/triton/README.md

 A Triton DataCenter installation consists of two or more servers.
 All servers run [SmartOS](http://smartos.org).
-One server acts as the management server, the headnode, which houses the initial set of core services that drive Triton.
+One server acts as the management server, the head node, which houses the initial set of core services that drive Triton.
 The remainder are compute nodes (CNs) which run instances (containers and virtual machines).